Marmiz/Hello-World/readme.txt

 Hello world, trying to learn Git. ^^

-let's add a new line to see the difference.
+let's add a new line.